svg-sprite/svg-sprite/README.md

 }
 ```

-If you don't provide a configuration object altogether, *svg-sprite* uses built-in defaults for these properties, so in fact they are all optional.
+If you don't provide a configuration object altogether, *svg-sprite* uses built-in defaults for these properties, so in fact, they are all optional.
 However, you will need to enable at least one **output mode** (`mode` property) to get reasonable results (i.e. a sprite of some type).

 ### General configuration options